-Just a quick sneak peek of a new theme I’m designing – to be released on the Lean Themes label I’m working on with the awesome Nick Davis.
+Just a quick sneak peek of a new WordPress theme I’m designing – to be released on the Lean Themes label I’m working on with the awesome Nick Davis (the idea being, they’re lean WordPress themes – see what we did there?).
 If you want to monitor our not-so-fast progress sign for email updates via http:/www.leanthemes.co

 There’s a bandwagon?
 Then I’m on it.
 Flat UI and Long Shadows?
 Why not, why not indeed.
 Please accept my most humble application to board this bandwagon forthwith.

 Monday is a WordPress blogging theme, but simpler – more like a Journal: The main blog layout is single stream to avoid confusion and support better storytelling.
 Monday works sweet on mobile with a handy left-hand navigation panel slide-out.
 For the purists among you there is also a classical blog layout available.